shin10567/Morinus-Source-Codes/README.md

 ### Therefore, I believe my role ends here.

 #### This is an open-source program.
-If you have added a feature or fixed a bug(and your changes do not significantly alter previous behavior) please email me the files.
-You are also welcome to open a new repository of your own.
+If you have added a feature or fixed a bug, You are welcome to open a new repository of your own.

-#### If you send files, I may review them and, if appropriate, publish an update; if an update is released, I’ll include developer credits in the form you prefer.

-### Bug reports and simple requests will not be accepted.

 #### Known issues
 - Error when applying ayanamsa in Circumambulations